 Each of the Transportable Array stations consists of a three-component broadband seismometer with associated signal processing, power, and communications equipment.
 In the early phase of the experiment, significant effort was devoted to the design of the temporary vaults to house the instruments, which resulted in a configuration that provides both high-quality data and a data return of greater than 90%.
 Data from each station are continuously transmitted to the Array Network Facility at the University of California, San Diego, where initial operational and quality checks are performed, and then sent to the IRIS Data Management Center, where all data and associated metadata are archived.

 Atmospheric Sensors on Transportable Array

 TA stations are now being equipped with Atmospheric Sensors as of 2010.
 In addition to the Micro-Electro-Mechanical (MEMS) state-of-health barometer included within the vault at all installations since 2004, each station also features an external high frequency infrasound microphone (NCPA model IFS-4532) and a low to intermediate frequency microbarometer (Setra 278).
 The compared responses of all three instruments demonstrate the wide spectrum of atmospheric signals now recorded.
-More information about these sensors can also be found at the USArray website.
+For more information about the Atmospheric Sensors, visit the USArray webpage.